Lyrid Meteor Shower 2026: Peak Time, Where to See, Visibility Forecast

 Where can I see the Lyrids?

-Lyrids’ radiant
+April Lyrids’ radiant

 The Lyrids’ radiant (the point from which the meteors appear to emanate) is located in the constellation Lyra.

 The Lyrids are visible from both hemispheres, but they favor observers in the Northern Hemisphere.
 The radiant point of the Lyrids is located in the constellation Lyra, near the bright star Vega — one of the brightest in the night sky.
 From mid-northern latitudes, the radiant appears above the horizon around 20:30 local time and reaches its highest point in the early morning hours.
-In the Southern Hemisphere, the radiant rises much later and stays lower in the sky, so the meteor rate will be smaller.
+In the Southern Hemisphere, the radiant rises much later and stays lower in the sky, so the meteor rate will be lower.

 You can easily track the radiant position using the Sky Tonight app: just type “Lyrids” in the search bar, tap the target icon, and follow the arrow on the screen to find the radiant in your sky.
 Remember: the higher the radiant is in the sky, the more meteors you're likely to see!